nightingaleproject/Reference-NCHS-API/README.md

 Note: On an Apple silicon Mac you may need to add `--platform=linux/amd64` to the docker run command above.

+Note: To reset the database you can use `dotnet ef --project messaging database drop` followed by `dotnet ef --project messaging database update`

 ## Deploying in Production

 1. Setup a proper MSSQL instance meeting your organizational requirements, or have the credentials to an existing instance available.